by Linda M. Romanowski

 My husband and I were married in 1980.
 During the phase of our first house hunt, we found ourselves searching for prospects a few miles north of the Sears Tower.
 We settled in West Mayfair, a pleasant area, affordable for us.
 The Sears Tower became our landmark, our halfway travel point between ours and our parents’ homes.
 It was probably the first compass in our daughter’s acquiring her excellent sense of direction.
 Its location was a lighthouse to me when evening travels were surrounded by fog or blizzard.
 A beacon, secure, strong, paternal, permanent.
 If a local inhabitant described where they lived to another Philadelphian unfamiliar with the Northeast area, he/she would use the Tower as a reference point.
 No other explanation required.

 In the late 1980’s, Sears was still the largest retailer in the U.S., diminishing in stature to thirty-first place in 2018.
-It filed for bankruptcy on October 15, 2018.
+That same year, it filed for bankruptcy on October 15.
 It remains open with 425 stores after it won its bankruptcy auction.
 It is anticipated that this number will shrink to 222 by the end of 2019, with further reduction predicted to 100 stores by January 2020.
-Retirees in 2019 numbered 90,000.

 Rumors spread that the Northeast Sears complex was in danger of demolition.
 When the news came that the Sears Tower fall was a matter of scheduling, my father-in-law talked instead of cried.
 He was about to lose a family member.
 His retirement still bound him to his lifetime employer.
 He spoke vehemently about the Tower falling, with no intention of viewing its demise.
 Maybe it was more than this building disappearing.
 Perhaps his war memories re-haunted him, of buildings he might have seen collapse, or collapsed places where he might have rescued victims.
 He planned, if that day came, to remain in his home, out of sight range.
 He would sit alone in the smallest room of the house, without TV or radio or outdoor noise to disturb him.
 He would mourn in private.
 I began to imagine his tears stifled; his facial muscles clenched in torment.
 His affable, gregarious nature quelled.
 I already envisioned my mother-in-law busying herself in the kitchen, preparing Sunday dinner, no doubt pacing the floor, blocking out all communication with the outside world.
 Mom knew she would never cross the line where dad was concerned during these moments.
 I knew she would respect his anguish.